 The reality is that real leather comes from real animals.
 This means high-quality products will, in fact, have pores.
-Use this to your advantage when checking your leather as a quick glance at the surface might tell you all you need to know.
+Use this to your advantage when checking your leather, as a glance at the surface might tell you all you need to know.

 Why Should I Care?

 Real leather is superior in quality, smell, and feel to fake leather or plastics that masquerade as authentic.
-Additionally, one of the biggest issues with fake leather can be cleaning as many products designed for real leather don’t work on substitute materials.
-If you have real leather and are worried about how to clean it, check out this page for some tips and tricks.
+Additionally, one of the biggest issues with fake leather can be cleaning, as many products designed for real leather don’t work on substitute materials.
+If you have real leather and are worried about cleaning it, check out this page for some tips and tricks.

-Keep an eye on the sides and back of what you’re buying, whether it’s a chair, sofa, or briefcase, especially if you’re looking for something that is completely real leather.
-If you buy material that is a mixture, just pay careful attention to what products you use when cleaning it.
+Keep an eye on the sides and back of what you’re buying, whether it’s a chair, sofa, or briefcase, especially if you’re looking for something that is genuine leather.
+If you buy a mixture, pay careful attention to what products you use when cleaning it.